cocoJ-P/cocoJ-P/README.md

 📦 I also share open-source packages and cookbooks to support reproducible research and community learning.

-🎓 Preparing for a PhD, focusing on physics-informed modeling, OWL DL–based trustworthy knowledge graphs, and explainable reasoning for scientific discovery.
+🎓 Preparing for a PhD, focusing on physics-informed modeling, trustworthy semantic knowledge graphs (OWL DL), and explainable reasoning for scientific discovery.